fetlife/help/17_security/01_how-do-i-secure-my-account-with-a-strong-password.md

-# How can I secure my account with a strong password?
+# How do I secure my account with a strong password?

 The following guidelines are essential for having a safe browsing experience across all password protected sites you use.
 We highly recommend doing all of the below: